Gowthamvarma30/discord-bot/README.md

 # discord-bot
 Discord bot in python which can read user messages and publish into your website.

---Post the messages in the group
+1)Post the messages in the group
---Type yes
+2)Type yes
---Messages are stacked in array
+3)Messages are stacked in array
---You can use the array to publish the information into your website using (API)
+4)You can use the array to publish the information into your website using (API)